b-samee/MaximumTakeOffMassOptimizer/README.md

 ## Requirements and Running

 This script was written in Python `3.13.3` and may require a version that is close to run.
 The script also requires that several packages be installed, which can be conveniently done by running `pip install -r requirements.txt`, assuming no virtual environment is being used for packages.
-The script requires a system with a central processing unit that boasts at least 4 **logical processors**.
+The script requires a system with a central processing unit of at least 4 cores.
 By default and at minimum, the script forks 3 worker processes.
 The script is run using the following command:

 ```bash
 python main.py -c <config_json_path> [-p n_processes]